CHPrado/challenge-calendar/README.md

 # Calendar

-A calendar app to add your reminders. you can set a title, description, date and time, color and city.\
+A calendar app to add your reminders.
+You can set a title, description, color, city, date and time with weather forecast based on the city for the previous 5 days and nex 7 days.

 Check it running on [Heroku](https://challenge-calendar.herokuapp.com/).

 ## Setup app